Bithoa/Simmerpop/README.md

 ```

 ### User definable arguments
 User definable arguments can be added as arguments when running run_simmerpop.py from the command line.
-Each argument comes as a `KEY value` pair.
+Each argument comes as a `KEY` `value` pair.
 Any number of these pairs can be given as arguments in any order.
 * Most `KEY`s simply change a simulation constant (such as the starting population size) to the given `value` overriding the default value.
 * Some `KEY`s change the simulation's behavior, following a ruleset denoted by the given `value`.
 * Some `KEYS`s are used to indicate a different user definable script by giving its name as the `value`.
 This allows users to program their own versions of specific modules to behave in new ways, without overwriting existing modules.

-`KEY value` pairs are listed below organized by which scripts they modify.
+`KEY` `value` pairs are listed below organized by which scripts they modify.
 They are given in the format:\
-`KEY default_value` (data_type)\
+`KEY` `default_value` (data_type)\
-*Description*
+*Description: where KEY is the keyword to use, default_value is the value used by the model when it is not especified here, and data_type is the type of data, either and integer, float, or string.*\

 **global_variables.py**\